zouyingcao/zouyingcao.github.io/_pages/includes/intro.md

 In my undergraduate stage, I have participated in several research projects to explore my interest in computer science.
 Foremost among them is a personal scientific research project related to order dispatching which raised my curiosity in reinforcement learning and data mining.

-Thinking of the current postgraduate stage, it was literally a serendipity that I began to work on researches in Large Language Models (LLMs).
+Thinking of the current postgraduate stage, it was literally a serendipity that I began to delve into researches in Large Language Models (LLMs).
 I worked on several interesting research topics related to LLMs, including hallucination, model compression and representation engineering.
 Currently, I am working as a research intern at Alibaba, primarily focusing on LLM agents.